MTGate/MTGate/README.md

 # MTGate

 MTGate is an attempt on [MTGA](https://magic.wizards.com/en/mtgarena) API reverse engineering.
-For now it is just a Python script, with which I can
+For now it is just a single Python script `mtga_simu.py`, with which I can
 - log in with my credential token loaded from Windows registry,
 - establish a TLS connection with the server and get account information,
 - and begin a "Standard play" pairing with my last used deck.